Greshma9-dataScience/sql-practice/README.md

 To become a Data Scientist
 1️⃣ Day 1: Basic SELECT Queries

-2️⃣ Day 2: WHERE and ORDER BY practice”
+2️⃣ Day 2: WHERE and ORDER BY practice